-It is almost certain that you have discussed data in work during the last week, you will probably do so today.
+It is almost certain that you have discussed data in work during the last week and you will probably do so today.
 But do you really know what you need, why you need it and what to do with it?
 Or are you just listening to the experts and trends who tell you if you ignore the data it will be business suicide?

 Data is power and intelligent use of data is the greatest insurance you can take out against failure.
 There is however still much concern and confusion about data, what to collect, how much to collect and what to do with it.
 The easy answer is collect everything, all the time – but this often only leads to expensive time wasting in finding, storing and then trying to analyse information that is actually telling you nothing.